 One of the best ways to enjoy a Mayan site is to stay in a hotel that is close by.
 In hindsight, when we visited the ancient site of Palenque in Mexico we chose to stay in the town itself, there was not much around and in fact staying within walking distance to Palenque Ruins would have given us more time to enjoy the site.
 In the end, it comes down to what time you have available and what other sites or attractions you are also visiting.
 We give you some suggestions on where to stay around Uxmal.

-Check Availability at Hacienda Uxmal Plantation & Museum
+Check Availability at Hacienda Uxmal Hotel & Museum

 Check Availability at The Lodge at Uxmal